 Hello and welcome to Killearnan and Knockbain Parish Churches’ website.
 We are 2 Church of Scotland congregations on the Black Isle, covering Munlochy, Tore and North Kessock areas.

-24 December Watchnight service in both churches start at 11:30pm
+24 December Join us for a Watchnight service in Knockbain church, starting 11:30pm

 We invite you to explore our site and find out a bit more about us.
 You would be made most welcome at any of our worship services or any of the other activities which go on in the churches.